llvm/llvm-project/llvm/docs/LangRef.rst

     function call, use of ``longjmp``, or other means.
 It is a compiler hint that is used at module level to improve dataflow analysis, dropped during linking, and has no effect on functions defined in the current module.
+``nodivergencesource``
+    A call to this function is not a source of divergence.
+In uniformity analysis, a *source of divergence* is an instruction that generates divergence even if its inputs are uniform.
+A call with no further information would normally be considered a source of divergence; setting this attribute on a function means that a call to it is not a source of divergence.
 ``noduplicate``
     This attribute indicates that calls to the function cannot be duplicated.
 A call to a ``noduplicate`` function may be moved